Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

 Streamline your workflows with integrations

-You can’t automate a manual process without the right integrations on board. monday.com offers 40+ native integrations with a variety of tools, including help desks, advertising platforms, email clients, and more.
+You can’t automate a manual process without the right integrations on board. monday.com offers 40+ native integrations with various tools, including help desks, advertising platforms, email clients, and more.

 Use our low-code framework and API to integrate with internal tools

 Need an integration with any custom-built internal tools?
 Don’t worry.
-Not only do we have a robust API, but we’ve also developed a feature-full, low-code framework to help companies build integrations and custom tools with ease.
+We have a robust API and developed a feature-full, low-code framework to help companies build integrations and custom tools quickly.

 Business process management is easier with the right platform

-In 2021, there’s no point in trying to reinvent the wheel by developing your own solution.
+Reinventing the wheel by developing your own solution is pointless.
 A highly extensible and customizable platform like monday.com is the foundation of a good BPM strategy.

-For example, you can use our recruitment and onboarding template to help new team members start delivering value from day 1.
+For example, you can use our recruitment and onboarding template to help new team members start delivering value immediately.

 And that’s only a single use case of our Work OS.
-Imagine what your company will look like with every integral business process optimized.
+Imagine what your company will look like with every necessary business process optimized.